-Sophomore year after a night sledding accident (you know 19 year olds) where I had some minor drama to my neck, numbness started creeping in and spreading down my left side.
+Sophomore year after a night sledding accident (you know 19 year olds), I had some minor trauma to my neck, numbness started creeping in and spreading down my left side.
 That internist sent me to a neurologist, the neurologist said I don’t think it’s MS, but let’s do a MRI to make sure.
 My parents flew out to Utah from North Carolina to be with me for that review of the MRI.
 I didn’t find out I had MS in the best way.
 The MRI report hadn’t been sent to my neurologist, and his office phoned to see if I could pick it up.
 My mom was waiting in a car with her childhood friend, ready to take me to the neurologist.
-As I walked through the hospital hallway I snuck open the report and and I read those words, multiple lesions in the brain and findings indicate likely multiple sclerosis.
-I read those words alone, and when I got to the car I sat with that sheet of paper in my lap, knowing the bomb that I was about to drop on my Mom and wishing that I didn’t have to tell her.
+As I walked through the hospital hallway I snuck open the report and and I read those words, multiple lesions in the brain and findings indicate a strong probability of multiple sclerosis.
+I read those words alone, walking down the hospital hallway, and when I got to the car I sat with that sheet of paper in my lap, knowing the bomb that I was about to drop on my Mom and wishing that I didn’t have to tell her.
 I did not fall apart that weekend because I had a support team of caregivers in my family.
 My parents were there, my brother, my cousins, Aunt, Uncle and Grandparents.
 I was loved and I had a surety that if or when I couldn’t care for myself that my family would care for me.
 When I look back on that memory, that aloneness was a very brief moment, because I had love enveloping me from all aaaaaqsides.
 It made the burden light.

 When a young person gets a diagnosis of multiple sclerosis it is a burden that the whole family will bear together.
 My parents’ daughter was in the prime of her life, having turned 20, planning to head to India on a field study, and because of her MS she would go down a different path.

 My parents were my caregivers for years, and then I married my husband and now we are caring for our children.
 In the meantime, I had the opportunities to still go to India, twice, then France, then Guatemala, then South Africa to get married.
 I finished my bachelor’s degree though it took me a couple extra years.
 I have lived a full life and still, and it’s still just getting started.
-I have had MS for 16 years, and though it is oh so very hard, I am here, living a good and full life.
+I have had MS for 18 years, and though it is oh so very hard, I am here, living a meaningful life.
 I did not get to this life alone, but through the loving support of my parents, my family, my husband and his family.

 There is so much that still awaits a youth with Multiple Sclerosis.
 It’s not an ending, it’s a beginning.
 It’s a hard journey but it can be a rewarding one.
 The playing field for people starting out with MS is more level than it was at the time of my diagnosis.
 Advocacy is expanding and people are seeing that life can be well lived by individuals with multiple sclerosis.
 Sixteen years ago pharmaseutical companies were scratching their heads trying to figure out how to keep us on our drugs and now instead of scratching they are asking us.
 They want to know from parents, caregivers and patients with Multiple Sclerosis how to best treat, care for, and support people with multiple sclerosis.
 It’s not just pharmaceutical companies but people and patients acting as liaisons, introducing patients and medical professionals, to develop better treatments and support for people with multiple sclerosis and other chronic conditions.